 Kids (and adults alike) who had no real sense of competitiveness or interest in sports now had a new way of competing and challenging their cognitive abilities.
 The 80s arcade gaming scene truly opened the world up to all kinds of possibilities.

 1980’s gaming manufacturers

 The big boys back in the day were that of Atari, NAMCO, CAPCOM, Konami, and SEGA.
-All five are names that all gamers will instantly recognize and look back on fondly.
+All five are names that all gamers will instantly recognise and look back on fondly.
 The work the people did at these huge names will never be forgotten – they’ll also continue to be enjoyed for years to come.
 While they may not be the big names in comparison to the 2020s era, they’re by no means gone without a trace.
 They’ll continue to work and continue to live on.